JoseGuadiana/ValidityIndex/README.md

 # VIC Validity index
 This repository describes the use and implementation of internal cluster validation by using ensemble supervised classifiers, as reported in [1].
-Internal metrics provide a uselful method to evaluate how appropiate is the division expresed in a class atribbute **y** given or found (clustering), with a finite set of attributes **X** of the clustered instances, without comparing them against an external body of data.
+Internal metrics provide a uselful method to evaluate how appropiate is the division expresed in a class atribbute "**y**" given or found (clustering), with a finite set of attributes "**X**" of the clustered instances, without comparing them against an external body of data.

 ```python
 from VIC_fun import VIC
 VIC(X,y,classifiers,kgroups,metric='roc_auc',n_jobs=n_jobs,**classifiers_parameters)
 ```

 The VIC function works by an ensemble usage of five supervised learning algorithms, ***Linear Discriminant Analysis***, ***Support vector machines***, ***Random Forest***, ***Naive Bayes*** and ***Bayesian Networks***.
-Those algorithms are implemented using the library *scikit-learn* in python and can be passed to the VIC function as a list of strings as follows:
+These algorithms are implemented using the library *scikit-learn* in python and can be passed to the VIC function as a list of strings as follows:
 ```python
 classifiers=['svm','naive_bayes','LDA','RandomForest','BayesianNet']
 ```
 The BayesianNet classifier is implemented using the *python-weka-wrapper3*, thus to implement this classifier in your evaluation you need to properly configure the environment to use javabridge.
+Further information can be found [here](https://pypi.org/project/python-weka-wrapper3/)

 ### Classifiers tunning
-In order to pass the hyperparameters to each of the classifiers, they shall be passed in a dict format with the following sintaxis:
+In order to pass the hyperparameters to each of the classifiers, they must be passed in a dict format with the following sintaxis:

 ```python
 classifiers_parameters={